Why Gyneacologists Don’t Recommend Vagisil or Femfresh – And What to Use Instead

 • The UK’s National Health Service (NHS) says: “Do not use perfumed soaps, gels or antiseptics around the vagina.
 These can affect the healthy balance of bacteria and pH levels in the vagina and cause irritation.”

-🌿 The Safer Alternative: Oil-Based Cleansers
+🌿 The Safer Alternative: Intimate Oil Cleansers

 Instead of foaming washes, gynaecologists recommend using water only or, if you want something more nurturing, a pH-balanced, fragrance-free cleanser.